xXleowXx/gitlab-charts/doc/installation/upgrade.md

    kubectl describe pod <gitlab-upgrade-check-pod-full-name>
    ```

-- you may face the error below when running `helm upgrade ...` command:
+- You may face the error below when running `helm upgrade`:

    ```
    Error: kind ConfigMap with the name "gitlab-gitlab-shell-sshd" already exists in the cluster and wasn't defined in the previous release.